amiltonwong/CarND-Behavioral-Cloning-P3/writeup_report.md

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data sat, I also flipped horizontally.
 For example, here is an image that has then been flipped:

 ![alt text][image6]
 ![alt text][image7]

-Etc ....

 After the collection process, I had 24008 number of data points (center+left+right images) and the total number for training became 48016 after applying horizontal flipping for data augmentation.
 I then preprocessed this data by normalizing into (-0.5, 0.5) range.